2: People issues

 Here is the link to this item: A41 - Going deeper into meetings 2.pdf

-This article was updated in July 2019 with some alterations to the design and minor changes to the text.
+This article was updated in July 2021 with minor amendments to the text.